sardjv/esr_api/docs/docs/documentation.md

 We also serve the documentation online at [https://sardjv.github.io/esr_api/](https://sardjv.github.io/esr_api/).

-To deploy the latest changes to the online documentation site:
+To deploy the latest changes to the online documentation site, make sure Pages is activated on Github/settings, the branch is set to `gh-pages` and `root`.
+To deploy:

 ```
 cd docs # Very important!
 The following commands will not work at the project's root directory.